adamlglover/Scorpion/docs/Beginning with Scorpion programming.md

            print '"Hello World"'; prints "Hello World"

 #### 3.2.1 Escape sequences
-In a string literal there are escape sequesequences allow you to put special characters in such as a new linebor tab.
+In a string literal there are escape sequesequences allow you to put special characters in such as a new line or tab.
 In order to insert an escape sequence in a string literal, you must use the string escape insertion operator '/'.

            ; Scorpion string literal escape sequences
                 Newline:   /n    prints new line
                     Tab:   /t    prints tab
                   Slash:   /s    prints /
            Single quote:   /'    prints '
+               LessThan:   /<    prints < (more on this later)

            ; example
-           print '/'Hello/n World/'/t/s'
+           print '/'/<Hello/n World>/'/t/s'
-           ; prints 'Hello
+           ; prints '<Hello
-           ;         World'    /
+           ;         World>'    /

 DO NOT insert a physical new line inside in a string literal otherwise the assembler will throw an error.
-Use an excape sequence.
+Use the escape insertion operator.

 ## 3.3 Basic elements
 In Scorpion, data types are considered eleements.
 Each element has rules and restrictions that define the element.
 There are a total of  7 different element types(short, int, double, float, bool, char, string).